Graham-Cat/Log-Tower-Generator/README.md

 ## **Corollary: The Spine Projection**

-Because the $P(A_\alpha)$ generator is built on the closed modular alphabet, this multidimensional derivative structure also implies that the "Spine" derivative $R_\alpha$ (the mixed partial derivative of the logarithmic scaffold $\frac{\ln g}{\ln f}$) is simply the projection of the sectors onto the base.
+Because the $P(A_\alpha)$ generator is built on the closed modular alphabet, this multidimensional derivative structure also implies that the "Spine" derivative $R_\alpha$ (the mixed partial derivative of the logarithmic scaffold $\frac{\ln g}{\ln f}$) is the projection of the sectors onto the base.

 Assuming the final step of the spatial gradient is taken with respect to dimension $w$, the $\alpha$-th derivative of the spine is given by:

 $$P(R_\alpha) = \Gamma_{\alpha} - R \Phi_{\alpha}$$

-This confirms that the complex behavior of the underlying logarithmic ratio is deterministically evolved from the exact same cached $\Omega$ tensor and constrained $\hat{A}_\alpha$ index set as the master Log-Tower function itself.
+This identity confirms that the complex behavior of the underlying logarithmic ratio is deterministically evolved from the same cached $\Omega$ tensor and constrained $\hat{A}_\alpha$ index set as the master Log-Tower function itself.

 ---